 Step 6.
 Fill out page 2 with your address (click box for “same” if permanent and present are same), parents details, etc until it’s finished and refer to those FAQ for any section you are unsure of.

 Step 7.
 Click save and continue and move on to page 3.
 Type of visa: tourist visa.
 Places to visit, just say the cities in India you are interested in, whatever fits in the box.
 Duration of visa in months: 6 (is what I’ve always done, but they do offer more now).
-Number of entries: multiple (this is for backpackers who may cross over to Nepal or something.
+The number of entries: multiple (this is for backpackers who may cross over to Nepal or something.
 You could pick single entry if you KNOW 100% you are going into India one time only in that 6 months.)
 Purpose: Tourism.
 Next when you’re flying there and what airport you plan to fly into.
 The middle parts are easy, then at the end you put your contact person in India.
 You can put a hotel, but put an accurate address.
 If you don’t have anywhere planned to stay, find a hotel online and enter something.
 If you are visiting a friend, put their information.
 Lastly, a reference to a friend in America that can vouch you’re not a terrorist.

 * Remember the date issued STARTS the 6 months you have in India, not the date you arrive in India.
 Also, it says to make sure you put your e-mail and cell phone number, which should be in the application form.